Art and Printmaking

 My artwork focuses on texture and its relationship and resonance with the subject.
 The inspiration for images of the tactile and detailed aspects of plants and animals stems from my professional interest in biological sciences and a passion for biodiversity.

 I use printmaking techniques such as collagraph, monoprint, drypoint, linocut, chine colee, printing on musical score and altering book pages.
 I utilize everyday and artist’s materials, and found objects.

 Flora and fauna offer a plethora of shapes and textures that intrigue me and challenge my desire to depict them.

 Whilst working in Uganda for a few months earlier this year, I created paint and pastel works of the people there as well as sketching and photographing plants and animals to inform my printmaking on my return to my studio at home.

-I enjoy observing, collecting, sketching and making prints of the wildlife in the fields and meadows of rural Cambridgeshire countryside, where I live and work, and also in my travels further afield.
-Sometimes I use the plants and even creatures, in my printmaking plates.
+I enjoy observing, collecting, sketching and making prints of the wildlife in the fields and meadows of the rural Cambridgeshire countryside, where I live and work, as well as in my travels further afield.
+Sometimes I use the plants, and even creatures, in my printmaking plates.

 Influences in my artwork also come from my childhood on the Kent Coast; and subsequently living and working in possibly the most visually exciting cities in the UK: Oxford, London and Cambridge.

 I studied for a Ph.
 D. in the Department of Zoology, Oxford, have worked as a post doctoral scientist for the Biotechnology and Biological Research Council and now tutor biology part-time.